 The Campuswide Computing Research Division designs and builds the educational computing infrastructure throughout the university campus.
 The division also conducts research on important information infrastructure topics.

-The University of Tokyo has especially focused on computer education for this purpose, and provided a large scale information processing infrastructure from its early days.
-Currently, the ECCS (Educational Campuswide Computing System) provides over 1,300 PCs distributed across the Hongo, Komaba and Kashiwa campuses, accessible from anywhere, to any registered user.
-This system is used for various purposes, including programming courses and computing exercises in general education classes and computer science curricula, CAD and numerical processing applications, and also for individual students studying on their own.
-We also provides web, e-mail, DNS hosting services for publishing and exchanging academic information on the campus intranet.
+To enable everyone to utilize the power of computers to the maximum of their abilities, the University of Tokyo provides rich computer education and a large-scale information processing infrastructure on campus since the early 1970s.
+Currently, the Educational Campuswide Computing System (ECCS) comprises more than 1,300 personal computers distributed across the Hongo, Komaba, and Kashiwa campuses, which are also accessible to registered users from anywhere.
+The computers comprising the ECCS are used not only during programming and computer science classes, but also for computer-aided design and numerical processing applications, and by students studying on their own.
+The ECCS also provides web, e-mail, and DNS hosting services for publishing and exchanging academic information via the campus intranet.

-The “BitVisor”, a hypervisor (software that controls virtual machines) that lies between the computer hardware and operating systems has been developed under the research project.
-In addition to Secure VM (virtual machine) that improves system security, additional research on a foundation of cloud computing has recently been launched.
+BitVisor is a hypervisor (computer software that creates and controls virtual machines between a computer’s operating system and its hardware) that has been developed under the system software research group.
+In addition to Secure VM, a virtual machine that provides system security, additional research on fundamental VM technologies in building a cloud platform environment has recently been initiated.